ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 you get the first one (ADJA).
 If you specify `~ADJA` you get the first and if you specify `~NN`  you get the second.

 If your third argumernt is `all` then the list of all canonical forms is returned with | separating the entries.

+#### xref
+Parsing links things like prepositional phrases to nouns they describe, indirect objects to verb, etc.
+The xref returns the index of the word in sentence cross-referenced by some parser data found at the designated in wordindex.
+Kind includes: crossreference, indirectobject, object,
+	complement, phrase, verbal, clause.
+Returns 0 if no xref found.

 ### `^decodeInputtoken ( number )`